 All applications for admission to the six Ontario medical schools are submitted through the Ontario Medical School Application Service (OMSAS).
-To apply to the Northern Ontario School of Medicine, applicants must register and create an account with OMSAS before mid-September.
+To apply to the Northern Ontario School of Medicine, applicants must register and create an account with OMSAS.
+The OMSAS application opens in mid-July.
 The application deadline is the first week of October for admission the following September.

 The Northern Ontario School of Medicine reserves the right to review and change the admissions requirements at any time without notice.
 Please monitor our website for up-to-date information.

 All documents and application materials must be submitted through the application centre.
 Candidates will be assessed solely based on materials submitted to OMSAS by the application deadlines.
-Addendums or supplemental materials sent directly to the School of Medicine will be destroyed.
+Addendums or supplemental materials sent directly to NOSM will be destroyed.

 Please be aware that application deadlines are strictly enforced.
 All required documentation must be provided by the specified deadlines as outlined on the OMSAS website.
 Applicants who fail to comply with application deadlines and/or requirements will be disqualified.

-Each year the Northern Ontario School of Medicine has 64 seats in the class.
-28 seats are at our NOSM at Lakehead University in Thunder Bay and 36 seats are at our NOSM at Laurentian University in Sudbury.
+Starting in September 2021, the Northern Ontario School of Medicine will have sixty-six (66) seats in the class.
+Twenty-eight (28) seats are designated for NOSM at Lakehead University in Thunder Bay, thirty-six (36) seats are designated for NOSM at Laurentian University in Sudbury, and two (2) seats are designated as Canadian Armed Forces – Military Medical Training Program (MMTP) Stream.

 Candidates who are invited to interview will be asked to indicate their preferred campus.
 Students will be assigned to campuses based on the availability of seats at the preferred site.
 While the Northern Ontario School of Medicine will endeavour to assign successful applicants to their preferred campus, we are unable to guarantee that all students will be offered a seat at their preferred site.